Italy - Factors to watch on May 7

 DEBT

-Treasury announces sale of BOT bills, with relative amounts to be auctioned on May 12.
+Treasury announces sale of 12-month BOT bills, with relative amounts to be auctioned on May 12.

 COMPANIES